 3. Self-directed RRSP: This is the DIY approach to RRSPs.
 An individual investor manages all or a portion of their RRSP and decides on what types of investments they want in their portfolio and on the investment strategy they would prefer to use.

 4. Group RRSPs: This RRSP package is offered by some employers to their employees.
 Contributions to the plan are made by the employees and or the sponsoring employer.
 Employee contributions are usually deducted at source through payroll deductions on a pre-tax basis.

 Advantages of an RRSP

 1. Tax-deductible contributions: You benefit from an immediate tax benefit when you contribute to an RRSP.
-At tax time, you will get a tax-relief because your taxes are computed on your gross income less your contributions, resulting in lower income taxes.
+At tax time, you will get tax relief because your taxes are computed on your gross income less your contributions, resulting in lower income taxes.

 To get the maximum benefit from this tax relief, you should plan to re-invest your tax returns.